StudiousVanilla/battleships/README.md

-This web app is an imitation of the board game 'Battleships'
+This web app is an imitation of the board game 'Battleships' :ship:

 It was built to demonstrate proficency in the **JS framework Vue**.